 The usage of cryptographic algorithms requires the use of appropriate keys.
 Otherwise these cryptographic functions do not provide security.
 The keys have to be unique with a very high probability, and must have a certain cryptographic strength etc. In case of a key import into the TOE (which is usually after TOE delivery) it has to be ensured that quality and confidentiality are maintained.
-Keys for TDES and AES are provided by the environment.
-Keys for RSA and EC algorithms can be provided either by the TOE or the environment.
+Keys for TDES and RSA are provided by the environment.